aws4embeddedlinux/meta-aws-demos/CONTRIBUTING.md

 When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
 Please try to include as much information as you can.
 Details like these are incredibly useful:

-* A reproducible test case or series of steps
+* A reproducible test case or series of steps.
-* The version of our code being used
+* The version of our code being used.
-* Any modifications you've made relevant to the bug
+* Any modifications you've made relevant to the bug.
-* Anything unusual about your environment or deployment
+* Anything unusual about your environment or deployment.

 ## Contributing via Pull Requests